 If emergency medical attention is needed, an authorized member of the faculty or staff will accompany a child to the hospital and remain with that child until a parent arrives.
 Hospitals reserve the right to treat patients under eighteen years of age without parental consent in life-threatening or emergency circumstances.
 No "elective type" treatment will be given without the consent of the parent.

-The Parish and School are insured through Parish Services Corporation for claims of liability which arise due to negligence on the part of the school.
+The Parish and School are insured through Parish Services Corporation for claims of liability.
+Optional insurance coverage is available for all students through AIG.

 Forms for insurance are sent home to parents in the beginning of the school year.